Age: 18-25 years

 Au pairs from all other EEA countries who stay in Iceland for up to 3 months do not need a residence permit.
 Au pairs from Bulgaria and Romania who want to stay longer than 3 months will have to apply for a residence permit for wage-earners after their arrival in Iceland.
 The application has to be made at the Directorate of Immigration Utlendingastofnun (UTL).

 Au pairs from EEA countries other than Denmark, Finland, Norway, Sweden, Romania and Bulgaria who want to stay longer than 3 months will have to register residency in Iceland with Þjóðskrá, Borgartún 24, Reykjavík.

-Au pairs from non-EEA countries have to apply for a temporary au-pair permit.
-The au pair may not be in Iceland when applying for the au-pair permit and while the application is being processed.
+Au pairs from non-EEA countries have to apply for a temporary au pair permit.
+If the applicant does not require a visa, then they may be in Iceland while applying for the residence permit.
+If the applicant does require a visa, then they may not be in Iceland when applying for the au-pair permit and while the application is being processed.
 The au pair will have to submit the following documents:

 If the application is approved, the au pair will obtain a D-Visa at their closest embassy issuing such visas on behalf of Iceland.